AmasaDelano/dungeon-land/markdown/monster_settings/12_05_Hordes.md

 3 HP 0 Armor

 Red sails fly in the southern sea.
 Red sails and ships of bone, old wood and iron.
 The warfleet of the horde.
 Orcs down that way have taken to the sea, harassing island towns and stealing away with fishermen and their kin.
-It’s said the custom is spreading north and the orcs learn the value of free work.
+It's said the custom is spreading north and the orcs learn the value of free work.
 Taken to it like a sacred duty—especially if they can get their hands on elves.
 Hard to think of a grimmer fate than to live out your life on an orcish galley, back bent under the lash. *Instinct*: To take

 - Take a captive
 - Pin someone under a net